alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 324 user reviews of Apple Magic Mouse (MB829) from Amazon.co.uk.
 The average user rating for this product is 4.1/5, compared to an average user rating of 4.2/5 for other products in the same category on Amazon.co.uk.
-Views about the size and durability are overall positive.
-The reliability and design also get good feedback, but there are some critical reviews about the price.
+People really like the size and durability.
+The reliability and design also get good comments.
+There are some less positive reviews about the price.

 usability, design, reliability, durability, size